 Updated January 3, 2021

-- Be sure each dog in household has own space-bed or kennel and food bowl.
+Be sure each dog in household has their own space, bed or kennel and food and water bowls.
 Feed each dog in or near its “place”.